rebordao/kdd98cup/report.md

 variable is a numeric type or with the most common term if the variable is an object type.
 Made a method for this at `Preprocessor.fill_nans()`.
 - Shuffled the data.
+- Changed categorical variables into a numerical representation.

 #### Comments

-- Found several redundant variables but it wasn’t enough for significant dimensionality reduction.
+- Found several redundant variables but dropping them wasn’t enough for significant dimensionality reduction.
 - With all the missing values this step is quite sensitive.
 I hope the data imputation doesn’t add too much noise to the variables.
 - Could had tried to apply Principal Component Analysis for dimensionality